Conanbranch/ai4code-transformer-baseline/README.md

 -	removed "fts" from MarkdownModel
 -	some options to play around with code padding and separators

-This is not an extensive list of all modifications and additions
+This is not an extensive list of all modifications and additions.

 ## Preprocess
 To prepare the markdown and code cells for training run: